edualvarado/inf633-2021-2022/index.md

 <a name="Session03FastIKDemo"></a>
 ### Fast IK Demonstration

 First, let's go to `03 - Character Animation > 00 - IK Demonstration`.
 In the scene, you will learn how to build a simple Fast IK algorithm.
 The script `FastIK.cs` contains several code snippets that you will need to complete.
-All the information that you will to understand the code is already included as comments along the script.
+All the information that you need to understand the code is already included as comments along the script.

 This IK technique is called **Fabric IK**.
 A forward and backward pass are used to place an end-effector on a **target**, while a **pole** is used to define one of the multiple solutions that one target may contain.